czxttkl/CounterfeitBallDemo/README.md

 Import
 --------------------------------------
 1. Clone the project to your local
-2. Run it and read it in your favorite way
+2. Run it and read it in your favorite way.
+It is at hand for Eclipse users.

 How to read this demo?